Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Network-Recon-Disco/README.md

 I was/am trying different note taking styles.
-So I my bad if you get sea sick here.
+So my bad if you get sea sick here.

 Network reconnaissance and discovery